luisdelcid/magic-functions/readme.txt

 == Changelog ==

-To see what’s changed, visit the [GitHub repository](https://github.com/luisdelcid/magic-functions).
+To see what’s changed, visit the [GitHub repository &#187;](https://github.com/luisdelcid/magic-functions)